lsund/notes/README.md

 Mode](https://orgmode.org/), but those are based and constrained by the usage of those editors.
 Other alternatives ....?

+## Current state

+Can add and store and display notes.
+Not much more.

 ## Design goals

 * It is a terminal user interface only.
 There are plenty of note-taking